 Andrew Golovachev, an experienced trek leader and IFMGA aspirant ski guide, avid alpine climber, devoted adventure photographer.

 Visited over 40 countries, lived in the UK for four years.
 Certified first-aider.
-Personal mission: to maintain informal connections between the outdoor communities of the world.
+Personal mission: to maintain informal connections between mountain lovers across the globe.

-Anna Drozhzhina, an experienced trek leader and an aspiring mountain/ski guide, a student of Kyrgyzstan Mountain Guides Association (KMGA/IFMGA), based in Saint-Petersburg, Russia.
+Anna Drozhzhina, an experienced trek leader and an aspiring mountain/ski guide, a student of Kyrgyzstan Mountain Guides Association (KMGA/IFMGA), now based in Budapest, Hungary.
 Considerable experience working as a lead guide on Elbrus (over 30 climbs from South, North and West), Kazbek and Kamchatka.
 Certified first-aider.
 Speaks English and French.

 Sounds exciting?
 It truly is!
 We love the place and would be happy to share it with you.
 Should you have any questions, please check out our FAQ section below.
 Alternatively, don’t hesitate to send us your inquiry using the contact form or WhatsApp.